Alexnder/tbc-offers-manager/PRIVACY_POLICY.md

 You can:

-- **View your data**: Open the extension's options page to see all hidden offers
+- **View your data**: Open the extension's options page to see all hidden offers and categories
-- **Export your data**: Download your hidden offers list as a JSON file
+- **Export your data**: Download your hidden offers and categories list as a JSON file
-- **Delete your data**: Use the "Clear All Hidden Offers" button in the options page
+- **Delete your data**: Use the "Clear All Hidden Offers" or "Clear All Hidden Categories" buttons in the options page
+- **Manage preferences**: Toggle UI settings like auto-load button visibility
-- **Uninstall**: Removing the extension will delete all stored data
+- **Uninstall**: Removing the extension will delete all stored data (both sync and local)

 ## Data Retention